 The Low-Income Home Energy Assistance Program (LIHEAP) is a federal program that helps eligible households pay for heating or cooling their homes.
 In many states, LIHEAP participants can use the funds to make low-cost home energy improvements or to prevent utility shut-offs.

-Half of the states and Washington, DC also offer ratepayer-funded utility assistance, which use charges from commercial, industrial, and residential consumers to give bill payment assistance or energy efficiency services to eligible households.
+More than half of states and Washington, DC also offer ratepayer-funded utility assistance, which use charges from commercial, industrial, and residential consumers to give bill payment assistance or energy efficiency services to eligible households.

 How can older adults get help paying for home communication tools?